jewel/clearskies/protocol/core.md

 ```

 If the manifest version matches the current database number, the peer will
-respond with an "manifest_current" message.
+respond with a "manifest_current" message.

 ```json
 {